Plan Your Visit

 Guest Wi-Fi is available.
 Depending on your carrier, cell service may be spotty on campus due to the rural mountain location.

 Our dining menu offers many healthy fresh options including, gluten-free, vegetarian and vegan upon request.
-Our farm-to-table philosophy is to source local and regional farmers in and around central Virginia for both meat and organic vegetables when available.
+Our fresh ingredient philosophy is to source local and regional farmers in and around central Virginia for both meat and organic vegetables when available.

 As a retreat center serving groups, our guest services staff do their best to meet your personal nutritional needs.
 We can accommodate your preferences for gluten-free, vegan and vegetarian meals but, if you have additional dietary restrictions, we encourage you to bring any unique food items with you.
 Limited space is available for prepared or precooked foods in our freezers or refrigerators for special diets.